themosis/documentation/environment.md

 }
 ```

-Now that your environment file is identified, you can configure it to your needs.
+Now that your environment is defined, you can configure it to your needs.

 #### 3 - Add configurations